-You must send all official, sealed transcripts from all postsecondary institutions you have attended (other than the U of M) to the admissions office of your new campus.
-You must also send copies of any test scores for which you received college credit, such as AP, IB, or CLEP.
+You must send all official, sealed transcripts from all post-secondary institutions you have attended (other than the U of M) to the admissions office of your new campus.

-- Request to transfer your U of M internet account.
+- Request to transfer your U of M email/internet account.

 You will need to complete a request to transfer your U of M internet account to your new campus domain to ensure that you have access to email and other resources after you transfer.